Location Managers

 Here is how this works in practice.
 Permit applications stack DOC fees (escalating with crew size and impact), council production fees, Waka Kotahi NZ Transport Agency road-closure approvals, Maritime NZ water-access permits, CAA Part 102 commercial drone certifications, and Heritage NZ Pouhere Taonga sign-offs.
 We set up Screen Auckland / Auckland Unlimited, Screen The capital / The capitalNZ, ChristchurchNZ Film, and Film Otago Southland regional office liaison for fast-tracked permit applications.

 Here is the short of it.
-Iwi and hapū consultation is mandatory under Te Tiriti o Waitangi 1840 partnership duties for any shoot touching wāhi tapu (sacred sites), marae, or tapu-major land — Ngāi Tahu authority covers the entire South Island including Aoraki/Mount Cook and Fiordland, Ngāti Whātua covers Auckland, Te Atiawa covers Wellington, Tūhoe covers Te Urewera, and Tainui covers Waikato (including Hobbiton Matamata).
+Iwi and hapū consultation is required under Te Tiriti o Waitangi 1840 partnership duties for any shoot touching wāhi tapu (sacred sites), marae, or tapu-major land.
+Ngāi Tahu authority covers the entire South Island including Aoraki/Mount Cook and Fiordland, Ngāti Whātua covers Auckland, Te Atiawa covers Wellington, Tūhoe covers Te Urewera, and Tainui covers Waikato (including Hobbiton Matamata).

 ACT 03